 We will be using a machine with moderate performance but feel free to select the server that best suits your needs.
 The current recommendation is the t2.micro, as it should suffice in most cases (as long as network load doesn't reach close to capacity).
 Prices will vary depending on your CPU and RAM choices.

-We are using in our example a machine with 16GB RAM and 4 CPUS.
+We will be using in our example below a machine with 16GB RAM and 4 CPUS.
 We recommend using lower specs for the average user.
+For most users 't2.small' will suffice.

 7. Click 'Review and launch' below to continue.
 Here you can review your choices.
 We will be changing some settings in 'Security groups' to allow for port 3338 and a custom port for remote desktop (optional).
 Setting a custom port for remote desktop will require changing the registry in windows but we will show you how to do this later.
 For now we will keep the default RDP port OPEN, and add three more ports TCP 3338, UDP 123, and TCP 9833.